MartinDavidWaller/D70Box/README.md

 # D70Box

 The D70Box project is documented in Practical Wireless, October 2019.
-If you require further information, such as the associated circuit diagram, then please contact me at martin@the-wallers.net.
+If you require further information, such as the associated circuit diagram or a PCB, then please contact me at martin@the-wallers.net.

 ## Required Hardware